noahp-prog/configure-active-directory/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Create Resources
-- Ensure Connectivity between Client and Domain Controller
+- Ensure Connectivity between Client-1 and Domain Controller
 - Install Active Directory
 - Create an Admin and Normal User Account in AD
 - Join Client-1 to your domain